fedluc/qupled/docs/examples.rst

 Solving the classical VS-STLS scheme
 ------------------------------------

-This example shows how to solve the VS-STLS scheme for low coupling and zero temperature.
-First the scheme is solved up to rs = 0.2, then the results are plotted and then the calculation is resumed up to rs = 0.4.
-In the second part of the calculation, the pre-computed value of the free energy integrand available from the VS-STLS solution at rs = 0.2 is used in order to speed up the calculation
+This example shows how to solve the VS-STLS scheme at finite temperature.
+First the scheme is solved up to rs = 5.0, then the results are plotted and then the calculation is resumed up to rs = 10.
+In the second part of the calculation, the pre-computed value of the free energy integrand available from the VS-STLS solution at rs = 5.0 is used in order to speed up the calculation

 .. literalinclude:: ../examples/solveVSStls.py